cilium/cilium.io/src/posts/2021-08-03-best-of-echo/index.md

   - BPF
   - Cilium
 ogImage: ogimage.png
-ogSummary: `
-Over the past four months, the weekly eCHO Livestream on YouTube has covered a wide range of eBPF- and Cilium-related topics, and welcomed guests from many different projects and initiatives.
-In place of this week's live episode (while we take a well-deserved summer break!) here's a look back at some of our favourite moments.`
+ogSummary: "Over the past four months, the weekly eCHO Livestream on YouTube has covered a wide range of eBPF- and Cilium-related topics, and welcomed guests from many different projects and initiatives.
+In place of this week's live episode (while we take a well-deserved summer break!) here's a look back at some of our favourite moments."

 ---

 [eBPF and Cilium Office